wingify/readme-central/docs/Integrations/fme-integrations-data-export.md

 We have made it possible to enrich the BI with the VWO Feature management and Experimentation data, allowing you to visualize VWO Testing campaigns with in-house dashboards and reports.

-VWO has released the capability to set up a permanent export pipeline to the two most popular Storage services, Google Cloud Storage (GCS) & Amazon S3 which connect seamlessly with popular Data Warehouses.
+VWO has released the capability to set up a permanent export pipeline to the two most popular Storage services, Google Cloud Storage (GCS) & Amazon S3, which connect seamlessly with popular Data Warehouses.

-> 📘 Note
->
-> The above functionality is only available in Enterprise plan accounts of VWO FullStack Testing.

 To find out how you can configure and set up these integrations, please refer to: